MileHacker Logo

 • Dress modestly to honor local customs.

 • Avoid direct gifts to children; this can foster begging.
-Instead, donate to community projects.
+Instead, donate to the local population projects.

 • General respect for local beliefs and customs applies to traditional ceremonies.
 Follow your guide's advice.